The Mediterranean diet adapted for the Indian kitchen (complete guide)

 A sample Indian-Med day

 Breakfast.
 Overnight or cooked oats with a tablespoon of chopped almonds and walnuts, a few berries or sliced banana, a small dollop of curd.
-Or vegetable upma with sooji or jowar, drizzled with olive oil and topped with peanuts.
+Or vegetable upma with jowar, drizzled with olive oil and topped with peanuts.

 Mid-morning, if hungry.
 A small handful of nuts and a fruit.